-The child of Herbert Spratt (a hotel manager) and Ethel Challis (a hotel manageress), Douglas Spratt, the second cousin once-removed on the father's side of Nigel Horne, was born in Ramsgate, Kent, England on 18 Sept 19201 and married Margaret Nisbet (with whom he had 1 child, Gillian Patricia) c.
+The child of Herbert Spratt (a hotel manager) and Ethel Challis (a hotel manageress), Douglas Spratt, the second cousin once-removed on the father's side of Nigel Horne, was born in Ramsgate, Kent, England on 18 Sept 19201 and was married to Margaret Nisbet (with whom he had 1 child, Gillian Patricia) c.
 1957.

 During his life, he was living at 24 Park Road, Ashford, Kent, England in 1949 and at 6 Fernielaw Avenue, Edinburgh, Midlothian, Scotland from 2003 to 20093.